How can I help my child make their option choices in Year 9 (some schools make option choices in Y8)

 Some schools offer vocational qualifications alongside GCSEs and some GCSEs are vocationally-focused.

-Vocational qualifications offer a mix of practical and theoretical learning that is directly related to a specific area of employment.
+Vocational qualifications offer a mix of practical and theoretical learning which is directly related to a specific area of employment.

 These work-related courses can be a good option if your child has a job sector in mind or if they would like to gain employability skills linked to a particular type of work.
 The courses that are most commonly available in schools for students in Key Stage 4 are BTEC qualifications and OCR Cambridge Nationals.
 Find out more about vocational qualification here.